 The SANTOS Aboriginal Power Cup was established in 2008 with funding from the Government of South Australia, and grew significantly with the support of SANTOS since 2009.
-The program has grown from 133 students at 6 schools in 2008 to 500 students from 75 schools in 2019.

 With a mid-year 2-day competitive football carnival as its centrepiece, the SANTOS Aboriginal Power Cup focuses on engaging young people in;